mnjccl/-react--worldwise/README.md

 # WorldWise
-U izgradnji je koristen alat Vite.
-Aplikacija se sastoji od preko 25 komponenti i stilizovana je uz pomoc CSS modula.
-Pokrece se naredbom "npm run dev".
-Posjeduje i svoj API koji je potrebno pokrenuti uz pomoc komande "npm run server" kako bi aplikacija radila.
+In the build process, I used the Vite tool.
+The application consists of over 25 components and is styled using CSS modules.
+It is run with the command "npm run dev".
+It also has its own API which needs to be started with the command "npm run server" for the application to work.